zcheng19/CQF-based_TSN/README.md

 Run "python3 main.py" under different folders to start solving the NP-hard scheduling problem by utilizing the corresponding schedulers.

+Run "python3 play.py checkpoint" to test the performance of model.

 The CQF-based TSN simulator can support multiple cyclic queues from 2 to K, where K is an integer.